cviper480/Dot_Files/Readme.md

 # Terminal
 I use ghostty, but there is not any good ways to install ghostty just yet.
 My .zshrc uses soar to install it, but check the official site for updates. https://ghostty.org/docs/install/binary

+# Baseline.sh
+This script is designed to get the tools that the dots require installed and to support my hotkeys